artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 I doubt that Seneca thinks reading literature is useless, or even that analyzing it has no merit.
 Why bother with a detailed outline of Ovid’s _Metamorphoses_?
 I write them to remember what I read.
 The act of selecting and transcribing my favorite quotes helps me remember and appreciate what I read.
 Perhaps this is useless, but its enjoyable and lets one follow other authors’ (including philosophers) and painters’ references to the literature that came before them.
 Non-fiction, like the Philosophy Seneca urges us to read, condenses experience into lessons.
 Fiction provides the raw experiences, and the reader is left to learn what they will from them.
 The _Iliad_ teaches you about war and how the ancient Greeks viewed it.

 <blockquote>
-<p>Some men, after they having crawled thought a thousand indignities to the supreme dignity, have been assailed by the gloomy thought that all their labours were for the sake of an epitaph.</p>
+<p>Some men, after they having crawled thought a thousand indignities to the supreme dignity, have been assailed by the gloomy thought that all their labors were for the sake of an epitaph.</p>
 </blockquote>

-I can imagine myself falling into this trap, pursuing fame and honour, only to realize you have spent your whole life.
+I can imagine myself falling into this trap, pursuing fame and honor, only to realize you have spent your whole life.
 I have noticed that the opinion of others motivates me more than it should.

 <blockquote>
 <p>Even their pleasures are uneasy and made anxious by various fears, and at the very height of their rejoicing, the worrying thought steals over them ‘how long will this last?’
 This feeling has caused kings to bewail their power, and they were not so much delighted by the greatness of their fortune as terrified by the fear of its inevitable end.</p>